ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ### Secrets
 {: #devsecops-ci-tool-integration-secrets}

-Specify which secret vault integrations are added to your toolchain.
-Use the provided toggles to add or remove the vault integrations that you require as explained in [Managing {{site.data.keyword.cloud_notm}} secrets](/docs/secrets-manager?topic=secrets-manager-manage-secrets-ibm-cloud).
+Specify the secret vault integrations to be added to your toolchain using the provided toggles, as explained in [Managing {{site.data.keyword.cloud_notm}} secrets](/docs/secrets-manager?topic=secrets-manager-manage-secrets-ibm-cloud).

-This tutorial uses IBM Secrets Manager as the vault for secrets: Region, Resource group and Service name fields are automatically populated.
-Select the appropriate values.
+This tutorial uses IBM Secrets Manager as the vault for secrets.
+The Region, Resource group and Service name fields are automatically populated based on available choices.
+Click the drop down indicators to see the other possible choices.

 If you plan to use IBM Key Protect or HashiCorp vault for managing your secrets, see the [IBM Key Protect section of the CI setup guide](/docs/devsecops?topic=devsecops-cd-devsecops-tekton-ci-compliance#cd-devsecops-key-protect-ci).